Lazerbeak12345/pixelmanipulator/CONTRIBUTING.md

 There was also another syntax: `1.65`.
 This syntax is to be used in general terms _only_.
 As it is plain to see, the first number is the major version number from above, and the second is the feature number from above.

+> _Typos kept to preserve history:_
+> - _"alfa" should be "alpha," but was written "alfa" when this older scheme was used_